aura80/java_exercises_github/README.md

         - :: symbol separates the class from the name of the method;
         - the single argument of the lambda should be an argument of a class method;
         - the single argument of the lambda calls a method without arguments;

+Functional programming - it uses functional interfaces from the java.util.function package;